Williamstown line: Level crossing removals

-Network reconfiguration

-When the new cross-city rail corridor being built by the Metro Tunnel opens in 2025 there will be a reorganisation of the Melbourne rail network.
-The Victorian Department of Transport and Planning plans to return the Frankston line to the City Loop, with dedicated use of the Caulfield group tunnel track.
-This will mean Frankston line trains will no longer through-run with Werribee and Williamstown line trains, and will again stop at City Loop stations Flagstaff, Melbourne Central and Parliament.
-As part of the reconfiguration, the Werribee and Williamstown lines would instead begin through-running services to Sandringham for the first time.

 Network and operations

 Services

 Services on the Williamstown line operate from approximately 5:00 am to around 12:00 am daily.
-In general, during peak hours, train frequency is 10 minutes while services during non-peak hours drop to 20–40 minutes throughout the entire route.
-Services do not run through the City Loop, instead terminating at Flinders Street.
-Rather than running through the City Loop, services continue onto the Frankston line with boosted frequencies in combination with the Werribee line.
-During periods with low patronage, shuttle services operate between Newport and Williamstown operate in the evenings, weekend mornings, and as part of the Night Network.
-Night Network operates on Friday nights and weekends, with services running 24 hours a day with 60-minute frequencies available outside of normal operating hours.
+In general, during peak hours, train frequency is 10 minutes while services during non-peak hours drop to 20 minutes throughout the entire route.
+In combination with the Werribee line, frequencies are boosted between Newport and Flinders Street.

+Services on the line do not run through the City Loop.
+Instead, most daytime services on weekdays continue onto the Sandringham line, while daytime services on weekends (between midday and evening) and occasional weekday peak hour services terminate at Flinders Street.
+At other periods with low patronage, shuttle services operate between Newport and Williamstown operate at nighttime (daily), weekend mornings, and as part of the Night Network.
+Night Network operates on Friday and Saturday late nights, with services running 24 hours a day with 60-minute frequencies available outside of normal operating hours.

 Train services on the Williamstown line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.